TheAsianFish/trading-bot/README.md

 ## 👤 Author

 **Patrick Chung**
-Built as a research-backed production tool to compete and match against existing trading bots.
+Built as a scalable research and automation platform for modern trading strategies.

 ---